JPedroSilveira-Thoughtworks/brain-cancer-detection/README.md

 There are no references about how the dataset was created and neither a DOI id for citation.

 Available at: https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection

+## Google Cloud Service
+Given you are not running this code on a native environment on GCP you will need an application key and install the GCS connector on your cluster.
+Use Maven: com.google.cloud.bigdataoss:gcs-connector:hadoop3-2.2.5